speakclouder/monitoringy/docs/nonlisted/configuration_files.rst

 The ``.bumpversion.cfg`` configuration is heavily related with the GitHub Actions workflows for automated packaging and deployment and the ``CONTRIBUTING.rst`` instructions.
-Specially, the use of commit and tag messages, and the trick with CHANGELOG.rst.
+Specially, the use of commit and tag messages, and the trick with CHANGELOG.md.

 I have also used bumpversion in other projects to update the version on some badges.